FHPythonUtils/LicenseCheck/documentation/reference/licensecheck/types.md

 Return a filtered dictionary of the object.

-:param list[str] hide_output_parameters: list of parameters to ignore
+:param list[ucstr] hide_output_parameters: list of parameters to ignore

 #### Returns